Ukrainian Name Generator - Character Names from the Eastern Slavic Tradition

 Ukrainian Language and Its Distinction

-Ukrainian (*ukraïns'ka mova*) is an East Slavic language related to Russian and Belarusian, but distinct from both in phonology, vocabulary, and grammar in ways that are significant to speakers.
-The distinction was historically minimized or denied under both Tsarist and Soviet rule — Ukrainian was classified as a dialect of Russian, its literary use discouraged, its speakers subjected to Russification.
-The Ems Decree of 1876 banned Ukrainian-language publications in the Russian Empire; the Holodomor famine of 1932-33 killed millions in Ukraine while simultaneously eliminating the Ukrainian-speaking intellectual class.
-The Ukrainian name *Україна* (*Ukraina*) means "borderland" or "frontier" — literally, the land at the edge.
-This meaning has been weaponized by those who argue Ukraine is not a separate entity; Ukrainian historians argue the term had a different meaning in its original medieval context and that the modern name does not carry that implication of dependency.
-Kyiv (the Ukrainian name) versus Kiev (the Russian form) is a naming dispute that extends to the country's capital — the Ukrainian government formally requested the international community use "Kyiv" rather than "Kiev" in 1995, with adoption accelerating after 2014 and becoming near-universal in Western media after 2022.
-The spelling of the city's name is itself political.
+Ukrainian (*ukraïns'ka mova*) is an East Slavic language related to Russian and Belarusian, but distinct from both in phonology, vocabulary, and grammar in ways that matter deeply to its speakers.
+That distinction was historically minimized or outright denied under Tsarist and Soviet rule: Ukrainian was classified as a dialect of Russian, its literary use discouraged, its speakers subjected to Russification.
+The Ems Decree of 1876 banned Ukrainian-language publications across the Russian Empire; the Holodomor famine of 1932-33 killed millions in Ukraine while also eliminating the Ukrainian-speaking intellectual class.
+The Ukrainian name *Україна* (*Ukraina*) means "borderland" or "frontier," literally the land at the edge.
+This meaning has been weaponized by those who argue Ukraine is not a separate entity.
+Ukrainian historians counter that the term carried a different meaning in its original medieval context and that the modern name does not imply dependency.
+Kyiv (the Ukrainian form) versus Kiev (the Russian form) is a naming dispute that extends to the country's capital.
+The Ukrainian government formally requested the international community use "Kyiv" rather than "Kiev" in 1995.
+Adoption accelerated after 2014 and became near-universal in Western media after 2022.
+The spelling of a city's name can be a political act.

 Ukrainian Naming Conventions